 Two Campuses, One Direction

-Since then, the American International School in Israel has developed into a cutting edge educational institution with two campuses: WBAIS in Even Yehuda (20 km north of Tel Aviv) and JAIS in Jerusalem.
+Since then, the Walworth Barbour American International School in Israel has developed into a cutting edge educational institution with two campuses: AIS in Even Yehuda (20 km north of Tel Aviv) and JAIS in Jerusalem.

-WBAIS opened a new state-of-the-art 19-acre (77 dunam) campus in 2007 which is located in the town of Even Yehuda, a residential community approximately 20 kilometers north of Tel Aviv.
+AIS opened their 19-acre (77 dunam) campus in 2007 in the town of Even Yehuda, a residential community approximately 20 kilometers north of Tel Aviv.

 In 1999, the US State Department, in conjunction with the US Embassy in Tel Aviv, approached the Walworth Barber American International School in Israel and requested they open a branch in Jerusalem.
 In August of 2001, JAIS opened its doors with eight elementary students.
 The JAIS high school began with a small cohort in August of 2011 and ended in June 2019 with its last three graduating seniors.

 On May 14, 2018, the American Embassy officially moved to Jerusalem, and the Tel Aviv Embassy became the branch office.
-JAIS is serving the diplomatic community and other groups as it continues to grow and develop.
+JAIS serves the diplomatic community and other groups as it continues to grow and develop.